AngryCarrot61/NUCLEO-H755ZI-Q_003_ETH/README.md

 # NUCLEO-H755ZI-Q_003_ETH
 Nucleo-H755ZI ethernet

-I tried to get ethernet working on a Nucleo-H755ZI, on the M7 core.
+I tried to get ethernet working on a Nucleo-H755ZI, on the M7 core, without RTOS.

 For this I followed these posts: